 Data is important, we all know that.

-It’s so important that according to the research consultancy, Gartner, 90% of corporate strategies will “explicitly mention information as a critical enterprise asset and analytics as an essential competency” by the year 2022.
+It’s so important that according to the research consultancy, Gartner, 90% of corporate strategies will “explicitly mention information as a critical enterprise asset and analytics as an essential competency” by next year.

 And as with any asset, how you look after it – historically and currently – is crucial to your business’s success.